GlitchHunterCoder/Bloxd-ProtoTree/README.md

 - `new Realm(travel)` — takes a travel object and hooks into `globalThis`
 - `global` — unproxied window into `globalThis`, safe to use inside travel
 - `window` — fully private lexical object, completely invisible to the proxy
+- `realm.active` — boolean flag, decides if proxy is activated or not, `false` blocks recursion (default), set to `true` inside a handler to allow recursive proxy access

 ---